letsencrypt/pebble/README.md

-In order to ease the interaction of Pebble with testing systems, a specific HTTP management interface is exposed on a different port than the ACME protocol, and exposes several useful endpoints.
+In order to ease the interaction of Pebble with testing systems, a specific HTTP management interface is exposed on a different port than the ACME protocol, and offers several useful testing endpoints.

 This interface is configured by the `managementListenAddress` field in `pebble-config.json` that defines the address and the port on which the management